oomlout/oomlout_oomp_builder/navigation/electronic/socket/usb_mini/surface_mount_only/part/readme.md

-# Electronic Socket Usb Mini Surface Mount Only
+# Electronic Socket USB Mini Surface Mount Only

 note: This is part of OOMP the Oopen Organization Method For Parts.
 For more details: https://github.com/oomlout/oomp_base